alma-news-media/.github/profile/README.md

 ## Admins group

-Admin group can approve PRs to default template and .github repositories:
+Admin group can approve PRs to  [default template](https://github.com/alma-news-media/default-template) and .github repositories.
+They also can administer Github Actions runners & policies & organization secrets:
 - Markus Heikkilä
 - Joni Väyrynen
 - Ukko Sarekoski
 - Janne Saraste
 - Pentti Oinonen

 ## Developers group

 All users invited to organization should be added to Developers group.
-By default this group is set as admin to all repositories excluding .github repository of the organization.
+This group has organization role all-repositories-admin, so members get full admin privileges to all repositories in alma-news-media.

 ## Other user groups

 Other groups can be created as needed by organization owners.
-One example use case is group for specific team that can then be used to request reviews.
+One example use case is a group for specific team that can then be used to request reviews.
 All groups should have Developers as parent group.